 2. Be sceptical about links in branded emails

-If you receive an email from a recognised brand (such as a bank, utility, shopping or tech firm), be sceptical if it asks you to click a link, provide your personal information or passwords.
+If you receive an email from a recognised brand (such as a bank, utility, shopping or tech firm), be sceptical if it asks you to click a link to provide your personal information or passwords.

-Make that domain on both the sender's email address and any links match that of the actual site as you would find it via a search engine.
+Make sure the domain on both the sender's email address and any links match that of the actual site, as you would find it via a search engine.
 Roll your mouse over the link and email address to ensure that they match the text displayed.

 Avoid sharing your position, job title, location, company and even age on social media (with the obvious exception of sites like LinkedIn and Workplace).